damianhakert/damianhakert.github.io/source/posts/2016-10-22-gitlab-8-13-released.html.md

 We're [traveling around the world][world-tour] and having the pleasure of meeting so many of you.
-This month we're proud to present many changes that have been highly requested both in person and on our issue tracker.
+This month we're proud to present many changes that have been highly requested both in person and on [our issue tracker][issues-ce].

 You're now able to create multiple issue boards and quickly create issues from them.
 In addition, no merge conflict is safe anymore from being solved, as